egre55/egre55.github.io/_posts/2018-3-11-multi-stage-msbuild-applocker-bypass.md

 Now that our "malicious" document has been created we can test it out.

 Once the user opens the document and enables macros, the powashell.csproj is downloaded for MSBuild to execute, which in turn downloads and executes the Powershell reverse shell one-liner.
+All completely invisible to the user.

 ![rules]({{ site.url }}/images/shell.png){: .center-image }